Research

 Title: Statistical Genetics/Omics Journal Club

-Description: The focus of the journal club is to introduce you to methodological developments and applications of genomics/omics in different scientific domains.
-Each semester we will choose a topic and have presentations from students and faculty about their research, discuss the University and outside resources to work in that field.
-This journal club is supported by the training grant `Interdisciplinary Biostatistics Training in Genetics and Genomics’.
-See the following webpage for more information:
+Description: The focus of the journal club is to introduce and discuss methodological developments and applications of genomics/omics in different scientific domains.
+For the fall 2024 semester we will focus on “Metagenomics and the microbiome,” with discussions on general themes and recent research directions.
+This journal club is supported by the training grant `Interdisciplinary Biostatistics Training in Genetics and Genomics’ but is open to all students and faculty.
+Visit the Journal Club webpage for more information.

 Faculty Lead(s): Anne Eaton and Xianghua Luo

-Description: We will meet to discuss biostatistical methods for time-to-event data, including discussing papers, sharing ongoing research and attending and discussing webinars.
+Description: We will meet to discuss biostatistical methods for time-to-event data and longitudinal data, including discussing papers, sharing ongoing research and attending and discussing webinars.

 © 2015 Regents of the University of Minnesota.
 All rights reserved.
 The University of Minnesota is an equal opportunity educator and employer.
 Privacy Statement